 Many of our patients have been asking about the safety and effectiveness of the COVID19 vaccine in pregnancy and breastfeeding.
-Unfortunately, there is no data from the clinical trials about the safety of the COVID19 vaccine for pregnant and breastfeeding women because these populations were not included in the studies (which is very common for new vaccines and medications).
+Now that the vaccine has been out since December, we have a lot more information about the vaccine for pregnant and breastfeeding women.

 As of June 2021, both the American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) recommend that pregnant and breastfeeding people be vaccinated against COVID19.
 The Society for Maternal-Fetal Medicine has issued a statement with some guidance to women who are currently pregnant, planning pregnancy, or breastfeeding who are considering the COVID19 vaccine.
 Click here to read the article.

 Although pregnant or lactating women were not included in the COVID19 vaccine clinical trials, at this time more than 139,000 pregnant people have been vaccinated and no unexpected pregnancy or fetal problems have occurred.
 There have been no reports of any increased risk of pregnancy loss, growth problems, or birth defects.
 We know that about 1 to 3 in 1,000 pregnant women with COVID19 will develop severe illness.
 Compared to those who aren’t pregnant, pregnant women infected by COVID19 at 3 times more likely to need ICU care and 2 to 3 times more likely to need advanced life support.
 To reduce this risk, the COVID19 vaccine is recommended.

 We recommend that our pregnant and breastfeeding patients get the COVID19 vaccination.
 Pregnancy is not an indication for a COVID19 vaccine waiver.

 If you have questions about the vaccine, please talk to your provider at your next visit.